Date: Sun, 07 November 2021

 Trail Running SA members will be eligible for the following random draw prizes, to be drawn randomly the day before the event, for collection on the day of the event.
 Joining Trail Running SA is easy and costs only $10.
 Click here for more info on membership, and click here for more information on the random draw.

-- TRSA: 3 x $59 voucher for TRSA merchandise, 3x TRSA Trucker hats, 1 x TRSA tech band.
+- TRSA: 3 x $59 voucher for TRSA merchandise, 3x TRSA Trucker hats, 1 x TRSA tech band, 3 x entries to Five Peaks.

 The Trail Running SA team & how to volunteer